NLeSC/collab-demos/summerinthecity/README.md

 This demo is a publicly accessible web demo.
 That means you should be able to access it with your browser as long as you have a working internet connection.

-The map shows the urban heat island effect (UHI).
+The demo consists of an interactive map showing the urban heat island effect (UHI).
 It should be used in combination with a traditional temperature forecast to get an estimation of the actual temperature in your neighborhood.
-Take the temperature forecast and add the UHI50P for an average day, and the UHI95P for a heatwave.
-When hovering over the map, a pop-up also shows the population count, and the area fraction of urbanization (houses, streets), vegetation (trees, grass, gardens, parks), and water.
+Take the traditional temperature forecast and add the UHI50P for an average day, and the UHI95P for a heatwave.

+When hovering over the map, a pop-up shows the population count, the area fraction of urbanization (houses, streets), vegetation (trees, grass, gardens, parks), and water.

-## quirks
+## known quirks
 - vector overlay only specified for certain zoom levels.
 If you zoom out too much, you see only 'gemeentes' without color information on heat; zoom in too much and you see only houses.